I’ve made finding the best yarn to use for arm knitting easy.

 The best arm knitting yarn for a chunky blanket is a roving merino wool like Becozi Merino Chunky Yarn.
 The texture of this yarn will help fill in the gaps created by the loose weave of arm knitting.

-The yarns I’ve featured above can all be used for chunky blankets.
+The yarns I’ve featured above can all be used for the best chunky blankets.

 That’s A Wrap!

-I hope my post has made finding a suitable fiber for your next arm knitting project easier.
+I hope my recommendations has made finding a suitable fiber for your next arm knitting project easier.
 I’d love to see your creations.
 Please feel free to get in touch here with your pic and I’ll share it with my readers.
 Have any questions? – message me on Twitter.